Ginger9307/Ginger9307/README.md

 - 👋 Hi, I’m Tatiana
-- 👀 I’m interested in Data Science, Python and R
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python

 <!---
 Ginger9307/Ginger9307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.